Darya Dmitriyeva: Personal life

 In May 2015, Dmitriyeva married ice hockey player Alexander Radulov who was then playing for Dallas Stars of the National Hockey League.
-She gave birth to their first child, a son named Makar, on November 11, 2015.
-The pair divorced on June 7, 2017.
+She gave birth to their first child, a son named Makar, on 11 November 2015.
+The pair divorced on 7 June 2017.

 Career

 Dmitriyeva appeared internationally competing at the 2008 Kyiv World Cup winning the gold in juniors all-around.
-She became the 2008 European Junior champion in ribbon in Torino, Italy and also won the Junior Team gold medal.
+She became the 2008 European Junior champion in ribbon in Turin, Italy and also won the Junior Team gold medal.

 She is coached by Olga Buyanova, who has also coached gymnasts Oxana Kostina and Natalia Lipkovskaya who are also both from Irkutsk.

 In 2009, Dmitriyeva broke onto the international scene competing in important competitions like Corbeil-Essonnes.
 She was selected by Irina Viner to be a part of the main Russian national team.
 Dmitrieva went to the 2009 World Championships in Mie as a part of the national team with Evgenia Kanaeva, Olga Kapranova and Daria Kondakova.
 In qualifications she only competed with ball and helped her team to win the gold in the team competition.
 She qualified to the ball final with a score of 27.500 and finished in fourth place behind Ukraine's Anna Bessonova.

 In 2010, Dmitriyeva was again part of the Russian national team.
-She had a successful season winning silver in all-around at the 2010 World Cup St.Petersburg ahead of teammate Daria Kondakova, she also won two silver medals in hoop and rope final behind Evgenia Kanaeva.
+She had a successful season winning silver in all-around at the 2010 World Cup Saint Petersburg ahead of teammate Daria Kondakova, she also won two silver medals in hoop and rope final behind Evgenia Kanaeva.
 At the 2010 World Championships in Moscow, she helped her team to win the gold medal in the team competition and qualified for the ball and ribbon final.
 In the ball final she scored 28.650 to win the silver medal, finishing 0.050 points behind her teammate Evgenia Kanaeva.
 In the ribbon final she scored 28.825 to win the gold medal.

 In 2011, At the 2011 World Cup in Corbeil-Essonnes Dmitriyeva won silver in all-around, she won another pair of silver medals in clubs and ribbon final.
 She then competed at the 2011 Summer Universiade where she won the all-around silver medal, she won gold in the ribbon final ahead of teammate and 2008 Olympic champion Evgenia Kanaeva.
 She won the gold medal in all-around at the 2011 World Cup series held in Tashkent.